Zenibaa57/Stack-Ops/README.md

 **Here, how to deploy a stack:**

-1. Use your username and password to log in to your OpenStack tenant
+1. Use your admin username and password to log in to your OpenStack tenant
-2. Under the "Project" tab, then "Orchestration", click on "Stacks" then "Launch Stack"
+2. Under the "Project" tab, then "Orchestration", click on "Stacks" then "Launch stack"
 3. Select the template then click on "Next":
 <p align="center"><img src="artefacts/deploy_heat_stacks/1.png" width="700" height="395"></p>
 4. Fill in the fields as follows and click on "Launch":